-I'm a typical guy in that I love my job (i.e., काम्, কজ) more than words can say.
+I'm a typical guy in that I love my job.
 But my job, as epically wonderful as it is, doesn't whisper sweet nothings into my ear, so I'm looking to have a romantic affair with someone who will (just don't tell my job I said that; it gets jealous and wants me all for itself).

-I'm a language nut, which means I hope to be reading in at least two dozen languages before I die.
+I also love studying languages, which means I hope to be reading (if not speaking) in at least two dozen or so before I die.
 So far, I can translate French, German, Spanish, Italian, Latin, Bengali, Hindi, Sanskrit, Vedic.
-On my bucket list (some of these are dead languages): Tamil, Persian, Arabic, Greek (Ancient), Japanese, Chinese (Mandarin, Classical), Hittite, Syrian, Russian, Assamese, Tibetan.
+On my bucket list (some of these are "dead" languages): Tamil, Persian, Arabic, Greek (Ancient), Japanese, Chinese (Mandarin, Classical), Hittite, Syrian, Russian, Assamese, Tibetan.
 We'll see if I have to add any more in the future.

 I currently in the field research/dissertation phase of my PhD program (ABD, finally!).
 But a career doesn't make for a snuggling partner.
 Nor does it make for a good sky-diving partner.
 Not that I'm a sky-diver.
 Yet.

-I travelled a lot (I mean like, lived in a new city every week for five years lot) when I was younger.
-Yet there are still so many places I wish to visit before this mortal coil breaks.
+I travelled a lot (as in, I lived in a new city every week for five years) when I was younger.
+Yet there are still so many places I want to visit before this mortal coil breaks.
 I do the regular sorts of things that people do to stay fit and social.
 Back in the US, I had a great group of friends that I get together with a few times a month for this or that.
 But I have made very few friends to hang with since coming to India.
 My current work doesn't seem to favor spontaneously making new connections, so I'm taking matters into my own hands.

 When I take to a person, I really do.
 But it isn't always obvious.
-That's the way I let people know I'm still warming up to them.
+That's the way one knows I'm still warming up to them.
 When I was younger, I spent most of my time in my own head.
 I'm no longer introverted like I was, but there is still a good part of me that is difficult for most folks to reach from the outside.
 I may appear quite gregarious at times, but you might wish to keep in mind that it's a workout for my will to be like that.
 I get tired of the limelight faster than you might expect.
 I think this is called "ambivert".

 I tend to identify and vote as a liberal, but I take it that any community (particularly those organized around ideals) can have low moments.
 I'm not a communist, but I do believe a government has a responsibility to provide a safe, clean, just infrastructure for its people; sometimes that includes social programs for helping people out of self-perpetuating economically depressed situations, and strong regulation of monetary giants, stuff like that.